FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Discussion

 \section{Discussion}

 In this work we introduce FraGNNet, a deep probabilistic model for spectrum prediction.
-Our work shows that pairing combinatorial fragmentation with neural networks can achieve state-of-the-art \CtMS\ performance.
-FraGNNet is unique in its interpretable latent representation of the fragmentation DAG.
+Our work shows that pairing combinatorial fragmentation with graph neural networks can achieve state-of-the-art \CtMS\ performance.
+FraGNNet is unique in its interpretable probabilistic representation of fragmentation.
 Features such as OS prediction and tunable entropy regularization further differentiate it from existing models.
-Strong results in the compound retrieval task demonstrate potential utility in \MStC\ applications.
+Strong results in compound retrieval and peak annotation demonstrate potential utility in \MStC\ applications.

-Several aspects of our approach could be improved.
-The DAG calculation is a computational bottleneck, requiring recursive bond-removal operations.
-Additionally, the presence of OS peaks are a reflection of an imperfect fragmentation model, which cannot be fixed with better optimization or more data.
-Complex reactions like cyclizations are difficult to model, since they introduce an explosion in the size of the fragment space.
-Developing a method that samples chemical reactions could be a viable solution for identifying fragments that cannot be generated by simple bond-breaking.
-Alternatively, ensembling FraGNNet with a more flexible \CtMS\ model, such as a binned predictor, could be an effective method of capturing OS peaks.
-Finally, adding support for unmerged spectrum prediction and increasing precursor adduct coverage are straightforward improvements that would broaden FraGNNet's practical applicability to \MStC\ tasks.
+Several paths for improving our method are available.
+First, the fragmentation algorithm currently depends on recursive edge‑removal operations, which could be parallelized to accelerate runtime.
+Second, the algorithm fails to account for some fragments, as evidenced by unexplained OS peaks in the spectra.
+These peaks may arise from complex chemistry, such as cyclizations, that dramatically expand the fragment search space and are therefore challenging to model.
+One potential remedy is to develop a sequential reaction sampler that can generate fragments beyond simple bond‑breaking.
+Alternatively, combining FraGNNet with a more flexible \CtMS\ model, such as a formula predictor like GrAFF‑MS, could be an effective method of capturing OS peaks without explicitly modelling their fragments.
+Finally, to broaden FraGNNet’s practical applicability, it is important to evaluate performance on unmerged spectra and under a broader range of experimental conditions, including different instrument platforms and precursor adducts.